-Benefits of Owning a Cat
+The Benefits of Owning a Cat for Seniors

 Better Sleep | Most people do not like to sleep alone.
-Pets, especially cats, are a great companion when it comes to sleeping through the night.
-Studies even show that sleeping with a pet results in better sleep than sleeping with someone else! |
+Pets, especially cats, are great companions for sleeping through the night.
+Studies even show that sleeping with pet results in better sleep than sleeping with someone else! |

 Companionship | One of the most overlooked benefits of owning a cat is their loyal companionship.
 Having an animal to take care of, feed, and maintain can keep older adults on their feet and active, both mentally and physically.
 Plus, their company brings happiness to the owner. |

-Medical Emergencies | Just as many other animal breeds, cats have instincts that can save your life.
-Cats have been heroes to their owners on numerous occasions by alerting them of an oncoming medical emergency and home dangers (such as gas leaks) to keep their owners safe. |
+Medical Emergencies | Just like many other animal breeds, cats have instincts that can save your life.
+On numerous occasions, cats have been heroes to their owners by alerting them of oncoming medical emergencies and home dangers (such as gas leaks) to keep their owners safe. |

 Burmese